 Flying with vertigo is possible unless you get diagnosed with perilymph fistula or Mal de Debarquement syndrome.
 Doctors and other healthcare professionals discourage flying among patients with perilymph fistula because it can increase the risk for permanent hearing loss.

-Meanwhile, if you have Mal de Debarquement syndrome, we recommend opting for short connecting flights to lessen the impact of your vertigo episodes.
+Meanwhile, if you have Mal de Debarquement syndrome, we recommend opting for short connecting flights to lessen the impact of your vertigo episodes and get to know about the tips for flying with vertigo.

 If you have other vertigo-causing health conditions such as those listed above, we suggest trying natural remedies for vertigo.
 Many studies back the claims of patients who use natural relief options such as upper cervical care, acupuncture, canalith repositioning exercises, and aromatherapy.
 Let’s deep dive into each vertigo relief option below: